HU Zulu in South Africa (HUZISA) Study Abroad Program

 Program Objective

-HUZISA 2023 will be an intensive immersion into the dynamic world of the Zulu language (isiZulu) and the people who speak it (amaZulu).
-In a world of changing global dynamics, the Zulu language is one of the African languages that are at the center of significant cultural and economic trends.
-Through hands-on participation and observation of both urban and rural use of the Zulu language, you will be fully immersed through organized community service that addresses local needs, while developing Zulu language skills.
-HUZISA will be an important introduction (for beginners) and/or further immersion (for intermediate learners) emphasizing an intensive and culturally-based approach.
+HUZISA 2026 will be an immersion into the dynamic world of the Zulu language (isiZulu) and the people who speak it (AmaZulu) in South Africa.
+Through hands-on participation and observation of both urban and rural use of the Zulu language, students will be fully immersed in organized community service that addresses local needs, while developing Zulu language skills.

 Eligibility